-Funded projects include a new foot/cycle path Neigh Bridge that is largely complete but outstanding issues are still being pursued with GCC in liaison with the Cotswold Lakes Trust.
-Work is also underway to deliver 46 new cycle standings in Fairford, Lechlade and South Cerney.
-Contractor is working closely with local organisations and with Parish and Town Council representatives to agree suitable locations.
+Funded projects include a new foot/cycle path at Neigh Bridge that is largely complete with outstanding issues still being pursued with Gloucestershire County Council (GCC) in liaison with the Cotswold Lakes Trust.
+Work is on-going to deliver 52 new cycle stands, with 19 already installed in locations in Lechlade, Fairford and South Cerney.
+Plans are in place for additional stands in those locations and more are being investigated.